tusdotnet/tusdotnet.wikisource/Custom-data-store.md

 ## ITusStore
 Required: yes | Tus-Extension: \<none\>

 This is the interface for the core protocol.
 It must be implemented for the store to work.

+NOTE: It is recommended to implement [ITusPipelineStore](#ituspipelinestore) instead of this interface if running on modern platforms (.NET Core 3.1 or later).

 Read more: http://tus.io/protocols/resumable-upload.html#core-protocol